Can People, Planet & Profit Coexist? Forced Labor & Global Supply Chains

 submit event request form

 PERFORM FOR FREEDOM: Wednesday's 7-10pm

 PFF is a performance and awareness event that supports the movement to end human trafficking.
 Performers offer their talent and insight in a space that helps all of us learn and remain grounded as activists.
 Each night opens with a scheduled performer, followed by an educational window on human trafficking and open mic performances.
 Sign-ups for performing begin at 7pm.
 Contact email@example.com for more information.

 A night of music and activism.
 Come to perform or just hang out with friends and help The Freedom Café end human trafficking one ethically sourced drink at a time!

-Volunteer Training - Required for current volunteers, open to the public
+Volunteer Training - Required for current volunteers and open to the public

 This monthly gathering fosters connection among our team members and provides training to further engagement and agency in the effort to fight human trafficking.
-These seminars take place on the 2nd Monday of each month at 7pm.
+See calendar events for details.